faveosuite/faveo-integration-sample/README.md

 # agora-integration-sample
-This is a sample Laravel application, showing integration with Agora Invoicing and license manager
+This is a sample Laravel application, showing integration with below platforms

+- Agora invoicing
+- Agora license manager

+This application is muti tenant and can be deployed on any cloud insfrastructure